ginpei/seymour/ai/instructions.md

 - You must use this language in entire conversation except for sub contents like list, table, and example code
 - For all other content including documentation, comments, and commit messages, use standard professional English

+## Coding Style

+- Write code as a specialist
+- Write comments properly.
+Never write comments to explain changes during AI agent editing
+- Review your code by yourself

 ## Documentation Requirements

 - Maintain a work log at `./ai/worklog.md`